How to run an evaluation and view the results

 Evaluation outputs

-These two types of outputs are returned from mlflow.evaluate() and are also logged in an MLflow run.
+Agent Evaluation returns its outputs from mlflow.evaluate() as dataframes and also logs these outputs to the MLflow run.
 You can inspect the outputs in the notebook or from the page of the corresponding MLflow run.

 Review output in the notebook